 - But in the end, I decided that this step wasn't mandatory to end up with amazingly delicious chai-spiced cookies.

-- If you decide to soak the dried cherries beforehand, I recommend to give them at least 1 hour to sit in the liquid.
-I wanted this to be a quick recipe you can make on the fly, which is the reason why I don't include this step in the original recipe.
+- If you decide to soak the dried cherries beforehand, I recommend giving them at least 1 hour to sit in the liquid.
+I wanted this to be a quick recipe you can make on the fly, which is the reason why I didn't include this step in the original recipe.

 Alternatively, you could also soak them in other liquids like brandy.